mojowebinc/mojowebinc.github.io/_posts/communication/2016-01-01-newsletter.md

 ---
 layout: page
 title: "A Responsive eNewsletter"
-subheadline: "One eNewsletter, Many Devices"
+subheadline: "One Newsletter, Many Devices"
 teaser: "Employees have access to many devices.
 A responsive design allows them to view eNewsletter content however they choose."
 breadcrumb: true
 categories: